Burfoot Park

 Burfoot Park is a public park located in, and under the oversight of, Thurston County, Washington.
 The recreation site sits on Budd Inlet near Olympia, Washington.

 History

 The park is named after the Burfoot family who once owned the land.
-The park is under management of the Thurston County Parks department..
+The park is under management of the Thurston County Public Works Department..

 An artificial reef made of tires that was located off the shores of Burfoot Park was begun to be removed in 2025.
 Containing approximately 17,000 tires, the attempted reef was part of an overall effort within the Puget Sound during the 1970s and 1980s to increase aquatic wildlife in the waters as a means to strengthen recreational fishing.
 The tires spread after polypropylene twine holding the tire bundles in place dissolved, becoming a damaging, negative environmental impact.

 Geography

 The forested site is located on a peninsula overlooking Budd Inlet, north of Olympia.
 Burfoot Park covers 65 acre of property with 1100 ft of saltwater beach frontage on the Puget Sound waterway.